eeriespace/eeriespace.github.io/_posts/2021-03-27-play-report-conquered-sun-road-to-madari-2.md

 <p align="center"><img
 src="https://live.staticflickr.com/65535/51076859077_2042ff0eca_o.png"></p>

-**· HEX J18, Akkard Strand.** Thythe finds the remains of a caravan covered by volcanic ash.
+**· HEX J18, Akkar Strand.** Thythe finds the remains of a caravan covered by volcanic ash.
 Whatever was it what happened here, no one was left alive.
 Thythe doesn't know what to think about this scene, volcanic ash suggests nearby lava or a fire, but the carts aren't burned, moreover there are small black spiders